Camera Focus Chart

 Deep focus involves photos and scenes in which you want an observer to see all the aspects simultaneously.
 For example, when you want an extensive display of hills far in the background to be visible simultaneously as ducks in the foreground, your depth of field should be deep.

 To achieve a deep focus, you should familiarize yourself with the ideal camera lenses for the task and understand the functionality of the aperture.

 Sometimes, you may want to distinguish subjects within frames, with the depth of the field being shallow.
 Shallow focus is a great way to direct attention to something without having an extreme close-up or a close-up photo at all.

 When looking at focus images, your eyes tend to follow and stick with what is on focus naturally.
 Shallow focus is vital to attract audiences to precisely what you want them to notice.

-While the depth of field being deep results in attracting attention to everything, a soft focus draws it away from everything.
-The whole image exudes a calm atmosphere with a mild glow or blur around subjects.
+While the depth of field being deep attracts attention to everything, a soft focus draws it away from everything.
+The image exudes a calm atmosphere with a mild glow or blur around subjects.

 Soft focus images need special lenses or filters to achieve the effect.
 Soft focus provides a dreamy and almost imaginary quality to scenes.

 You can achieve rack focus by taking shallow focus a step further.
 A rack focus image is ideal when shifting your focal plane from the background to the foreground or otherwise.

 By adjusting your lens's focal length, you can attract attention to particular subjects even more.
 Changing the focus subject from one to the next can allow you to skip having to cut between two scenes.
 While this offers the practical advantage of saving time while shooting, it ensures audiences stay entertained.

 Maintaining action within a single scene using a rack focus is one of the best tolls during visual storytelling.
 Rack focus adds dynamism to a shot and offers your audience a way to relate to the unfolding action.